-5.8.1.
-The Parish contains a wide variety of statutory and non-statutory designated sites as shown in figures 5-14 and 5-15.
-These range from local wildlife sites and sites of importance for nature conservation (SINC) (for a list of all SINCs see Appendix J) and sites of special scientific interest (SSSI) to the international nature conservation designations relating to The New Forest including a special Area of Conservation (SAC), Special Protection Area (SPA), and Ramsar site.
+- 5.8.1.
+The Parish contains a wide variety of statutory and non-statutory designated sites as shown in Figure 5-10.
+These range from local wildlife sites and sites of importance for nature conservation (SINC) (for a list of all SINCs see Appendix I)18 and sites of special scientific interest (SSSI) to the international nature conservation designations relating to The New Forest including a special Area of Conservation (SAC), Special Protection Area (SPA), and Ramsar site.
+The Appendix also provides access to an interactive map of the SINCs and the statutory designated sites. - 5.8.2.
+It should also be noted that the River Blackwater in the Plan Area (see section 5.9) flows into the River Test, which in turn leads into the Solent and Southampton Water SPA and Ramsar Site, the Solent Maritime SAC and SSSI.